 Tesco has launched a new temporary grant programme to help support communities during the COVID-19 pandemic.
 The funding will provide a single payment of £500 to organisations that are supporting vulnerable groups during the crisis.
 Examples of organisations that may benefit are food banks, women's refuges, homeless charities or charities supporting the elderly.
 More information is available here

-Update: Tesco have been inundated and are now only offering this programme in some parts of the country.
+Update: Tesco have been inundated and are no longer offering grants in Exeter, Plymouth or Torquay.
 Contact your local store for details.

 The Teaching Staff Trust

 The Teaching Staff Trust provides financial support for individuals who have worked within the educational sector for at least five years.
 The Trust is aiming to continue operations throughout the COVID-19 crisis, and applicants can include teachers, teaching assistants, nursery workers, caretakers and lunch supervisors.
 Grant payments can be used to help with bills, household costs, travel or other essentials.
 The application form can be completed via its website.